 A classic drinking game, Halloween style.
 Find a classic Halloween movie and pick a phrase, an object, or an action.
 Each time that phrase is uttered or the object or action appears on the screen, the guests need to do a shot or take a sip.
 Icohol recommends that you search for a phrase or just drink anytime there's heavy breathing, screaming or blood, but you might want to prescreen the movie to make sure there is enough of each thing to get the party rolling.

-Very little prep is needed for a dance contest except a Halloween playlist.
+Very little prep is needed for a dance contest except a Halloween playlist, as per Time Out NY.
 If you want some pre-party participation, your guests can vote for their favorite song before the party and the winning song can be revealed during the dance contest.
 Pick two judges and the guests can do solo dances, partner dances or group dances.
 The best dancers win — anything from an orange and black construction paper certificate to a fake plaque to their own mirror ball trophy.

 If the kids can do it, why can't we?
 Add the challenge of having couples bob for the apple and have to get one together or according to Great Party Games, for an adult apple bob, you can even fill the bucket with wine instead of water or have an "after dip" where guests get the apple and then need to then bob for marshmallows in a pan of flour.
 Messy fun.